 Developmental Changes in Male and Female Ring-Tailed Lemur Reproductive Hormones

 Males and females undergo changes in early life that lead to sex-differentiated behaviors.
 Ring-tailed lemurs (Lemur catta) have a noted and well-documented behavioral sex divergence at maturity.
-Stephanie Meredith and Teague O'Mara recently investigated whether changes in estradiol and androgens are associated with these ontogenetic behavioral changes in males and females.
+Stephanie Meredith and Teague O'Mara were the first researchers to come to LEEP!
+They investigated whether changes in estradiol and androgens are associated with these ontogenetic behavioral changes in males and females.
 This work was supported by the National Science Foundation.

 Toxic Stress in American Indians